JoeTonDev/pdf-word/README.md

-Python script to convert Word file to PDF format.
+A Python script to convert Word files to PDF format.